pkrish7/api-automation-framework/IMPLEMENTATION_STATUS.md

 ## Summary
 - All Level 1 requirements are implemented.
-- All Level 2 requirements are implemented except for Allure report integration.
+- All Level 2 requirements have been implemented except for Allure report integration and full Jenkins pipeline validation due to environment/plugin issues.
 - See the README for setup, execution, and plugin requirements.